jeremymailen/kotlinter-gradle/README.md

     reporters = ['checkstyle', 'plain']
 }
 ```
-Options for `reporters`: checkstyle, json, plain
+Options for `reporters`: checkstyle, html, json, plain

+The html reporter is provided by [ktlint-html-reporter](https://github.com/mcassiano/ktlint-html-reporter).

+Reporters behave as described at: https://github.com/shyiko/ktlint

 *Note: `reporter` with a single value is deprecated but supported for backwards compatibility.

-Reporters behave as described at: https://github.com/shyiko/ktlint

 ### Customizing Tasks